iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Baire Category, Unif Mapping, Metric Topologies.md

 Therefore, the complement set is a closed set.

+**Refererences**

+None, I thought all of these out myself.

 ---
 ### **Baire's Category Theorem**

+We provide several different proofs here.

 #### **Terminologies and background**
 Let $(X, d)$ be a complete metric space, with $M\subseteq X$, the $M$ is